pm67nz/hpc_training/_lessons/002-accessing_resources.md

 2. Enter your password (the one you set up in NeSI User Portal)

-3. If you are logging in from outside of NIWA network, you will need to enter 6-digit code from the Google Authenticator which you set up (see above).
+3. If you are logging in from outside of NIWA network, you will need to enter the additional keycode.

 You should now see the reply from Kupe's elogin node.